Ghee casein: how it is an important factor for choosing ghee

 - The duration of the concerned animal’s lactation period

-In choosing ghee, therefore the farming quality has to be taken in count.
-It has been observed that 100% grass fed cow milk contains lesser quantity of casein, hence dairy produced from grass fed cow milk may contain lesser quantity of casein.
+In choosing ghee, therefore, the farming intricacies have to be taken into count.
+According to research, 100% grass-fed cow milk contains a lesser quantity of casein, hence ghee manufacturers prepare dairy like ghee from grass-fed cow milk, it is safely guessed that grass-fed cow milk may contain a lesser quantity of casein.

-Many dairy products contain casein, but not all do.
-Because casein is a protein, it’s found mostly in dairy products with moderate-to-high protein content such as:
+Casein limited products are also available in the consumer market.
+As casein is the milk-protein, it’s found mostly in dairy products with moderate-to-high protein content such as:

 - low-fat milk